0xhexdec/S3DtoFusion/README.md

 Yay, another one.
 Please report the bug by creating an [issue](https://github.com/0xhexdec/S3DtoFusion/issues).

+### The AddIn does not start
+If its the first time you tried this, it may have something to do with the downloading of some packages, which is done on startup.
+It may be not as robust as I hoped for.
+Try to start the AddIn again, maybe multiple times but normally, the second start should result in a different outcome.
+Otherwise...
+BUUUGGG!!!

 ### I can't see the 3D Options

 **Important Note**: *The 3D body creation feature is in such a early state that I deactivated it completly.
 Please wait for a future update.*